More on the Jesus myth and who was Jesus Christ?

 (Douglas Lockhart)

-The Jesus of theology has replaced the Yeshua of history.
-One has to winnow out the substance from the gloss.
-We should now discard the gloss.
+As Lockhart eloquently states, the Jesus of theology has replaced the Jesus of history.
+One has to winnow out the substance from the gloss, and ignore the gloss.

-Yeshua’s primary agenda was not to preach philosophy.
+His primary agenda was not to preach philosophy.
 A wandering teacher’s pithy observations on life would not have wooed crowds of thousands, nor would they have attracted the attention of the Romans, Herod, Sadducees, or Pharisees.
 People were too poor and the times too hard for that.
-Yeshua was popular because he was a potential messiah, a charismatic young zealot supposedly from David’s bloodline who was crazy brave enough to stand up to the Romans.
+Jesus was popular because he was a potential Messiah, a charismatic young zealot supposedly from David’s bloodline who was crazy brave enough to stand up to the Romans.

 - Praise a Jewish peasant who would never have presumed he was a god?

-- Believe that Yeshua had a love for gentiles, the very people who humiliated, tortured, and executed him?
+– Believe that Jesus loved Gentiles, the very people who humiliated, tortured, and executed him?

 - Decide that a dead Jesus can somehow control the state of the world or an individual’s destiny?